drewww/substrate/notes/to-do.md

  - DONE add wall serialization tests
  - DONE add wall rendering tests

- - add impassability checks (in the game itself)
- - fix bump anim
- - think about lighting walls -- both "should it render" and how to render it
+ done add impassability checks (in the game itself) done fix bump anim done think about lighting walls -- both "should it render" and how to render it

 MODULE LIST